If you’ve ever tried doing so, you’d know how problematic data sorting in Excel could be.

 Let’s look into each of the arguments configured above.

 - The second argument i.e. By_array is set to B2:B13.
 This column contains age-related details.
-As we want the data to be sorted in an ascending order based on age, we have set it as the by_array.
+As we want the data to be sorted in ascending order based on age, we have set it as the by_array.

 - The third argument i.e. sort_order is set to 1 as we want the data in column B2:B13 arranged in ascending order.
 You may also choose to leave it vacant, and Excel would assume it 1.